- Peritoneal mesothelioma

-Peritoneal mesothelioma is a cancer found in the peritoneum, a thin membrane surrounding the abdomen.
+Peritoneal mesothelioma is a type of cancer found in the peritoneum, a thin membrane surrounding the abdomen.
 Mesothelioma is a type of cancer that starts from mesothelial cells.
-These cells line the outer surface of most of the body’s internal organs, forming a protective membrane called the mesothelium.
+These cells line the outer surface of most of the body’s internal organs, creating a protective membrane called the mesothelium.

 Some mesotheliomas form a mass (tumour), while others grow along the mesothelium and form a thick covering.
 In later stages, mesothelioma may spread (metastasise) to other parts of the body.

 - How mesothelioma affects the abdomen and pelvis

 - What causes mesothelioma?

 - How common is mesothelioma?

 The mesothelium that lines the walls and organs of the abdomen and pelvis is called the peritoneum.
 Mesothelioma that develops in the peritoneum is known as malignant peritoneal mesothelioma or, simply, peritoneal mesothelioma.
 Less than 10% of all mesotheliomas are in the abdomen.

 There are two layers of thin tissue in the peritoneum.
 The inner layer (the visceral peritoneum) lines the surface of organs such as the bowel, liver and ovaries.
 The outer layer (the parietal peritoneum) lines the walls of the abdomen and pelvis.